claudioandre-br/packages/john-the-ripper/readme.md

 John the Ripper single-file flatpak bundle was built and tested on [GitLab](https://gitlab.com/claudioandre/packages/pipelines).
 You can get it [here](https://gitlab.com/claudioandre/packages/-/jobs/46461704/artifacts/download).

 The highlights:
-- fallback for CPU[2] and OMP;
+- fallback for CPU[*] and OMP;
 - regex and prince modes available.

-[2] John the Ripper runs using the best SIMD instructions available on the host it's running on.
+[*] John the Ripper runs using the best SIMD instructions available on the host it's running on.

 ******
 The necessary steps to install the package are listed below.
 They were tested on a clean Fedora 25 docker image, but they should work for every supported distro out there.
 Don't worry, it can't hurt your Linux environment.